Developer Describes Cyberpunk 2077 Story as 'Inherently Political'

 Developer Describes Cyberpunk 2077 as ‘Inherently Political’

 Recently, Ubisoft CEO Yves Guillemot discussed the publisher’s intentions behind its more politically-driven titles.
-While titles like Far Cry 5 feature socioeconomic and political themes, Guillemot said Ubisoft’s developers try to maintain impartial.
+While titles like Far Cry 5 feature socioeconomic and political themes, Guillemot said Ubisoft’s developers try to remain impartial.
 This allows players to draw their own conclusions.
-Some argue it also allows developers an opportunity to cursorily dive into politics, without any offering real depth.
+Some argue it also allows developers an opportunity to cursorily dive into politics, without offering real depth.
 Based on a recent statement from CD Projekt RED Quest Designer, Patrick Mills, this may not be the case for Cyberpunk 2077.

 In an Official Xbox Magazine interview, wherein Mills also explains the reasoning behind Cyberpunk 2077’s first-person perspective, Mills teases how Cyberpunk 2077 tackles politics.